 We cultivate a culture of continuous improvement and responsibility towards the communities in which we operate.
-Rigorous reviews of our operational practices are ongoing, ensuring a deep understanding of the environmental and social issues that matter most to each stakeholder, from customers to shareholders.
-We also consider such factors in our risk framework as detailed on page 51.
+Rigorous reviews of our operational practices are ongoing, ensuring a deep understanding of the environmental and social issues consider such factors in our risk framework as detailed on page 51.

-As we step into 2024, the Board targets continued strong health and safety performance, continued strong employee engagement and smart meter installation, as noted in the KPI section from page 36.
+continued strong health and safety performance, continued strong employee engagement and smart meter installation, as noted in the KPI section from page 36.